copleykj/meteor-shower/README.md

 ### Validation

-    var validationObject = Mesosphere.loginForm.validate(formData);

-To validate a form, call the **validate()** function on the form object and it will return an object containing errors and validated/transformed form-data.
+To validate a form, call the **validate()** method on the form object and it will return an object containing errors and validated/transformed form-data.
 Validation can happen client and server side.

+`var validationObject = Mesosphere.loginForm.validate(rawFormData);`

 For instance, the above call could return: